 As the saying goes “Nothing in this world is free” but well, I will (kinda) prove this saying wrong today!
 I mean, free activities in expensive Japan, who wouldn’t want to join?

 Naha Marathon, Okinawa

-If you get all the way down to sunny Okinawa in December and feel like you still haven’t achieved enough, check out the Naha Marathon, a “Festival of Sun, Ocean and Joggers” that is one of Japan’s premier long-distance road races.
+Head down to sunny Okinawa in December and check out the Naha Marathon, a “Festival of Sun, Ocean and Joggers” that is one of Japan’s premier long-distance road races.
 The marathon’s beautiful course through the prefecture’s capital takes in a full 26 miles of cityscapes and sea views, including Peace Pray Park.
 The course is lined by taiko drum performers, eisa dancers, and wellwishers yelling “Gambare!” or “Gambatte!” in encouragement.

 The marathon was established in 1985 as a celebration of 25 years of sisterhood between Naha and Honolulu, and it has grown to a field of 25000 competitors.
-Unfortunately, entries closed in August, but get to Onoyama Stadium in Naha at about 9am or from 1pm onwards, or line the route (a map is available via the link below) to see an exciting display of athletic prowess and have a great day out.
+Unfortunately, entries closed in August, but get to Onoyama Stadium in Naha at about 9am or from 1pm onwards, or line the route (a map is available here) to see an exciting display of athletic prowess and have a great day out!

 Kyoto Arashiyama Hanatouro – Illuminations, Kyoto

 Kobe Luminarie is an annual winter light-up held in memory of the victims of the Great Hanshin Earthquake of 1995.